 Finished your design?
 Make sure to check:

-To ensure that the vapor can access all surfaces, each part is hung in a basket carrier.
+To ensure that the vapor can access all surfaces, each part is hung in a carrier.
 For this purpose, mounting options in the form of an opening or eyelet on the part are needed.
 Ideally, the position of eyelet ensures an evenly transferring of the weight.

 The treatment results in sealed surfaces on the in- and outside of the parts.
 Thus, greatly improving the cleanability and reducing of bacteria inhibition.
 The parts also have further improved airtightness and even increased mechanical properties.
 The surface finish is smooth and has a slight shine to it.
+Colored parts become more vibrant with this surface treatment.

 These benefits make VP the ideal solution for food-contact or moving parts.
 The smooth surface will reduce friction between moving or sliding surfaces.
 VP is also a great asset in medical applications or skin contact products.